s3nh/s3nh.github.io/_posts/2022-11-04-stable-diffusion-and-art.md

+---
+layout: post
-# Stable diffusion and art, my observations.
+title: "Stable diffusion and ar"
+categories: routine
+author: "s3nh"
+meta: "Stable diffusion"
+---

 I'm not passionate about art.
 I will never be passionate about art.
 However, I have always been fascinated by the thought process that goes on in the artist's head,